Codecademy/docs/content/go/concepts/loops/loops.md

   - 'paths/back-end-engineer-career-path'
 ---

-There are several different types of loops in Go.
-All are written using the `for` statement with different syntaxes.
+There are several kinds of loops in Go, all written with a syntax similar to the `for` loop statement.

 ## Three-Component Loop